z4kn4fein/stashbox/docs/configuration/registration-configuration.md

         .WithAutoMemberInjection(filter: member => member.Type != typeof(ILogger)));
   ```

-  ?> With the filter above, the container will exclude all the class members with the type `ILogger` from auto injection.
+  ?> With the filter above, the container will exclude all the class members with the type `ILogger` from auto-injection.

 ## Injection Parameters
 - **WithInjectionParameters(params KeyValuePair<string, object>[] injectionParameters)** - Sets injection parameters for the registration.